a short poem or other set of words set to music or meant to be sung.

 an account of someone's life written by someone else, or in this case by yourself

 Things got weird, I moved back to Jackson and grew increasingly nervous of nuclear fallout.
-Hurricane Hurricane Katrina Hit the gulf and things got post apocalyptic.
+Hurricane Katrina hit the gulf and my world felt a little post apocalyptic.
 I was put on medication and started painting houses for a living.
 I discovered that in fact Towns Van Zant was the greatest composer of all time.
 I wandered around north Mississippi searching for the ghosts of Robert Johnson and William Faulkner, and couldn't even find myself.
-They put me on Lithium, and I decided I wanted to do a mainstream country album which is strange because I hate mainstream country music.
-Needless to say It flopped so I got off the Lithium and went back to self medicating.
+When I was put on Lithium I decided to do a mainstream country album, which is strange because I hate mainstream country music.
+Needless to say it flopped so I got off the Lithium and went back to self-medicating.

 In 2008 I returned to Charleston to reunited with my college friend and fellow jaded musician Joel Hamilton.
 We started a band called InLaws and began touring the Americana circuit.
-We teamed up with old pals Cary Ann Hearst, Michael Trent, and Saddler Vaden to start Shrimp Records.
+We teamed up with old pals Cary Ann Hearst and Michael Trent of Shovels and Rope to start Shrimp Records.

 The winds of change blew once more and brought me to Brooklyn, New York where I currently reside.
-I spend my days co-writing with emerging artists, touring the globe as guitarist for Danish group Oh Land, and making French Camp and solo albums (three in the past three years).
-I miss the south with endearment deeper than the sea, though I feel at peace floating on the surface, drifting aimlessly and writing my memoirs.
-Who knows what the future will bring when the past has been so prolific.
+I spend my days co-writing with emerging artists, touring the globe as guitarist for Danish group Oh Land, and making solo records.
+In February 2014 I recorded a full length album in Copenhagen, Denmark with producer Tore Nissen.
+It is slated for release October 28th and I will be dong an East Coast tour with the very talented Noah Gunderson to support it.
+I miss the south with endearment deeper than the sea, though I feel at peace now, floating on the surface, drifting aimlessly and writing my memoirs.
+Who knows what the future will bring when the past has been so prolific?

 to put on display in an exhibition or competition.